johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part5.md

 >
 > *Observable subscriber function*: A callback used during [Observable creation](xxx) to convert application events (e.g., inbound Faye messages) to Observer callbacks.
 For example, this is the mechanism that enables us to call the user-land handler with the value emitted by our Observer every time an inbound message is received.
 >
-> *Response emitter factor factory*: A [higher order function](xxx), provided by the framework, that **returns** a *response emitter* (defined below)
+> *Response emitter factor factory*: A [higher order function](xxx), provided by the framework, that **returns** a *response emitter* (defined below).
 >
-> *response emitter*: A function that delivers the dynamic part of our *observable subscriber function*.
+> *Response emitter*: A function that delivers the dynamic part of our *observable subscriber function*.
+It handles the actual Observer emit calls to produce the Observable stream.
 We will have a unique instance of the *response emitter* for each Observable, overcoming the multiplexing problem.
 >

 Let's head toward implementation.
 The approach we'll take to implement this goes something like this: